Guide to York

 York railway station is opposite the city walls and just a ten-minute walk from York Minster and the city center.

-York is a compact city and most of the city center is pedestrianized.
+York is a compact city and it’s easy to create things to do in York city centre itinerary since the city center is pedestrianized.
 Unless you stay far outside the city center, you will not need buses or taxis during your stay in York.

 York Safety Advice